-As noted above, the current outlook for the lodging industry remains highly uncertain.
-There can be no assurances as to the timing for a recovery in lodging demand for any number of reasons, including, but not limited to, slower than anticipated return of group and business travel.
+As noted above, the current outlook for the lodging industry remains highly uncertain; therefore, there can be no assurances as to the continued recovery in lodging demand for any number of reasons, including, but not limited to, slower than anticipated return of group and business travel or deteriorating macroeconomic conditions.
 For more information on the risks that can affect our future results, see Part 1 Item 1A.
 "Risk Factors."